Susan Morton Blaustein: Recognition

 Blaustein received a Guggenheim Fellowship in 1988, a Harvard Junior Fellowship from the Harvard Society of Fellows (1982–85), and has received numerous awards, including from the American Academy of Arts and Letters, BMI (1978), Brandeis University, The Serge Koussevitzsky Foundation at the Library of Congress (1984), and the National Endowment for the Arts (1981).

 She has composed works commissioned by numerous artists, including by the American Composers Orchestra, New York New Music Ensemble, Speculum Musicae, cellist Joel Krosnick, and flautist Jayn Rosenfeld, and her music has been premiered by these artists, as well as by the Kronos Quartet, the Contemporary Chamber Ensemble conducted by Arthur Weisberg, baritone Elwood Peterson, mezzo-soprano Janet Steele, and the pianists Alan Feinberg, Martin Goldray and Sally Pinkas.

-Blaustein was honored in 2019, as one of the "21 Leaders for the 21st Century" by Women's eNews, and with the Ban Ki-moon Award for Women's Empowerment, awarded by Asia Initiatives in 2018.
+Blaustein was honored was honored with the Ban Ki-moon Award for Women's Empowerment, awarded by Asia Initiatives in 2018, as one of Women's eNews's "21 Leaders for the 21st Century" in 2019, and with the Blaisdell Award for Distinguished Service from Pomona College and the Paul Farmer Award from Partners for Dignity & Rights, both in 2025.